The following recipe and photography was provided courtesy of Allianna Moximchalk from Allianna’s Kitchen.

 Can I Make This Recipe Ahead Of Time For Thanksgiving?

-Yes, and I highly suggest making it ahead of time.
+Yes!
 No one wants to be stuck in the kitchen all day on Thanksgiving!
 You can prepare this recipe up to three days in advance.
 To reheat, simply place it in the oven at 350°F for 30 minutes, or on the stovetop over medium heat.
 Be sure to mix up the mash throughout the cook time to ensure it reheats evenly.

 Are There Any Substitutions I Can Use?